When you Rewild you constantly renew your commitment to an ever-deepening quest to learn how to live with the earth as a human being.

 Rewilding, in the sense that mythic cartographers and animist folks of varying background use it, means a constant renaissance and return to values and technologies of Family, Village, and Land.

 To me, this truly means living the Good Life.
-It means enjoying and prioritizing food, family, ethical work, partnerships with the wild.
+It means enjoying and prioritizing nourishing native foods both native and ancestral, family, ethical work, and partnerships with the wild.
 It means taking responsibility for our ancestry, it means taking time to grieve for what we’ve got, and praise for what we’ve lost.
 It means no more “move on, get over it”.
 It means walking away from the life we no longer want to live, and choosing now the life we want to live.
 It means following our hearts.

 The Rewilding Renaissance describes the ever-growing commitment of so many people to recreating and reinventing lost traditions of Family, Village, and Land.
 We don’t see an end-point to this process; human beings have always had to renew their commitment to living in a beautiful way that works.